-- Professional development funds, PDU/CEU structure, IT and faculty seminars, inservice, local, regional and national conferences and workshops - Retention: The turnover rate for all employee groups at Harper decreased from 9.18 percent in 2000-01 to 7.67 percent in 2002-03.
+- Provided more than \$500,000 in professional development funds to employees. - Professional development funds mini grant programs, PDU/CEU structure, IT and faculty seminars, in-service, local, regional and national conferences and workshops. - Retention: The turnover rate for all employee groups at Harper decreased from 9.18 percent in 2000-01 to 6.75 percent in 2003-04.
 (Note: There was a turnover peak in 2001-02 due to faculty and administrator retirements).
 Turnover tends to decrease after five years of employment.
-5